rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ---

 ## Problem 10
 Show winners who have won more than once.
+`nobel(yr, subject, winner)`

 **My Solution:**